postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 * Give your mock a name, leaving the default tag selected, and the delay option unchecked.
 Select **Create Mock Server**.
 * Copy the mock URL and go back into your request.
 Replace the base part of the URL with the mock server URL (everything before the path, for example up to `/customers`).
 * Select **Send**.
 Postman will return the example response you saved for the request, this time from the mock server.
-* Open the example again and alter the mock response JSON, then save it and send the request again—you will see your edited mock response.
+* Open the example again and alter the mock response JSON, then save it and send the request again.
+Postman will return your edited mock response.

 ## Contents